The Snows of Many Years (1917)

-Production Company: Salisbury Wild Life Pictures.
-Transfer Note: Copied at 18 frames per second from a 35mm nitrate print preserved by the Academy Film Archive from source material provided by the New Zealand Film Archive.
-Running Time: 11 minutes (silent, no music, incomplete?).
+Production Company: Educational Films Corporation of America.
+Director: Robert C. Bruce.
+Transfer Note: Copied at 18 frames per second from a 35mm print preserved by the Oregon Historical Society from source material provided by EYE Filmmuseum.
+New Music: Michael D. Mortilla.
+Running Time: 12 minutes.

 Robert Cameron Bruce was an apple grower turned scenic filmmaker.
 Originally from Vermont, he’d come west and launched a commercial apple orchard in White Salmon, Washington, around 1910.
 After a bad harvest in 1914, Bruce turned what had been an avocation—photographing Pacific Northwest scenery—into a full-time pursuit, branching out into filmmaking.
 With much to learn, he hired Jesse G. Sill from nearby Portland, Oregon, as his cinematographer.
 The Illinois-born Sill (1882–1981) had kicked around the Northwest for about a decade before settling in Oregon.
 He’d begun filmmaking in 1912 and by 1914 was shooting industrials and local news.